jdmadeit/hugo-twenty-twenty-forestry/content/about/_index.md

 ---
-title: About
+title: About James
-description: This is meta description
+description: 'A brief rundown on who I am and where I came from, '
 draft: false

 ---